sendanor/docs.sendanor.com/src/zfs.md

    sudo modprobe zfs
    ```
 5. Test the installation: Once you have installed and loaded the ZFS kernel
-   module, you can test the installation by running the `zfs` command.
+   module, you can test the installation by running the zfs command.
 If the
-   installation was successful, you should see a list of available
+   installation was successful, you should see a list of available options and
+   subcommands.

+That's it!

+You should now be ready to use ZFS on your Linux system.

 ### Creating ZFS Pools and File Systems